chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

     \mathbf{M}_{ij}^{t} = R_{i}\mathbf{n}_{ij} \times \mathbf{F}_{ij}^{c}

 The Coulomb's criterion must be respected otherwise collision is having gross sliding and is verified through :
-..
-    Needs more explanation

 .. math::
     |\mathbf{F}_{ij}^{t}| \geq \mu |\mathbf{F}_{ij}^{n}|

-Prior limiting the tangential force to the Coulomb limit, the tangential overlap is limited in the recalculation of the tangantial force.
+Prior limiting the tangential force to the Coulomb limit, the tangential overlap is first limited and then the tangantial force is recalculated.
 The tangential overlap is calculated with the tangential force with no damping force as follow :

 .. math::